meirisoda/school_fall2023/PSCL389/EXAM2/Reading Notes.md

 2. Competence (feeling skilled and effective)
 3. Connectedness (feeling close and connected to others) Each of these needs provide positive loops to the other factors.

+When people distractedly move through their days, they may feel forced or trapped in their current situation, ineffective in managing daily tasks and unfulfilled by their relationships.